 The project is mentioned in the plan of studies as an alternative to an internship.

-Students interested in the Student project Hub must apply before the start of the courses.
+Students interested in the Student project Hub must apply before the official start of the courses of the corresponding semester.
 If their project is accepted in the Hub, they will sign a specific learning agreement fixing the objectives of the semester, deadlines and deliverables.

 During the first semester of the academic year: